Los Angeles Brain Injury Attorney

-- Car Accidents.
-Accidents involving cars and motorcyclists, cyclists or pedestrians are all common causes of many traumatic brain injuries.
+- Car accidents - accidents involving cars and motorcyclists, cyclists, or pedestrians are all common causes of many traumatic brain injuries.

-- Falls.
-More common in young children and the elderly, falls in the bath, from a bed, ladder, or down stairs can all cause a traumatic brain injury.
+- Falls - more common in young children and the elderly, falls in the bath, from a bed, ladder, or down stairs can all cause a traumatic brain injury.

-- Explosive Blasts.
-Injuries caused by an explosive blast are common among active duty military personnel.
+- Explosive blasts - injuries caused by an explosive blast are common among active duty military personnel.
 Many researchers have theorized that the pressure wave passing through a victim’s brain can significantly disrupt brain functioning.

-- Violence.
-Physical assault, domestic violence, child abuse, and gunshot wounds are all common causes for a brain injury.
+- Violence - physical assault, domestic violence, child abuse, and gunshot wounds are all common causes for a brain injury.

-Steps To Take After A Brain Injury
+1.4 Steps To Take After A Brain Injury

 The majority of head trauma accidents involve minor injuries that don't require hospitalization or special treatment.
 However, even a minor head injury can cause persistent headaches or difficulties in concentration that can be indicative of serious trauma.
-Head trauma that includes symptoms such as nausea, severe headaches, or difficulty concentrating must be immediately evaluated by a medical professional.What To Do If Severe Head Trauma Occurs?
+Head trauma that includes symptoms such as nausea, severe headaches, or difficulty concentrating must be immediately evaluated by a medical professional.

-- Minimize Movement.
+- Minimize movement.
 Make sure an injured person remains lying down with their head and shoulders slightly elevated.
 Do not move the person and avoid moving their neck.
 If a head trauma victim is wearing a helmet, do not remove it for any reason.

-- Stop the Bleeding.
+- Stop the bleeding.
 Use sterile gauze or a clean piece of cloth to apply firm pressure to the wound.
 Make sure not to apply any direct pressure to the wound if you suspect there may be a skull fracture.

-- Monitor Breathing and Alertness.
+- Monitor breathing and alertness.
 Begin CPR immediately if a person shows no signs of breathing, coughing, or movement.

-- Prevent Choking.
+- Prevent choking.
 If a person is vomiting, roll their head, neck, and body onto their side.
 This will also protect the spine.

 Being able to recognize the symptoms of a serious head injury and administer first aid care has the potential to save someone's life.
 For any moderate to severe head injury get medical help immediately if a victim:

-- Becomes sleepy or falls asleep.
+- Becomes sleepy or falls asleep

-- Has pupils that are of unequal sizes.
+- Has pupils that are of unequal sizes

-- Develops a stiff neck or a severe headache.
+- Develops a stiff neck or a severe headache

 As important as it is to know what to do in the event of a head injury, it’s also crucial to avoid unintentional mistakes that can make an injury worse.
 When in doubt, follow these recommendations:

-- DO NOT move a person unless it is necessary.
+- DO NOT move a person unless it is necessary

-- DO NOT wash a deep or bleeding head wound.
+- DO NOT wash a deep or bleeding head wound

-- DO NOT remove objects sticking out of a head wound.
+- DO NOT remove objects sticking out of a head wound

-- DO NOT consume alcohol within 48 hours of a head injury.
+- DO NOT consume alcohol within 48 hours of a head injury

-2) Filing A Brain Injury Claim
+2. Filing a Brain Injury Claim

 If your brain injury was caused by the negligence of another, you may be entitled to file a personal injury lawsuit against the liable party.